JK1320/node-express-tutorial/README.md

 -------------------
 ######
-MongoDB                 - first project Task Manager
+- MongoDB                 - first project Task Manager
+- mongoose installed => npm install mongoose
+- .env file is to store confidential info: passwords etc then include .env file in .gitignore
+- any file in gitignore is not pushed to github